jurra/rockin-webapp/Breakdown.md

             the system should check if the core number and the well name already exist
         AC: [x] Date entries should be valid and even automatically generated

-        X AC: If a core_catcher has preceeded a following core then the core_catcher count should be considered also in the core section number.
-Therefore, if the last core_catcher was 3 then the next core should be 4, 5, 6, etc.
+        DEPRECATED ACCEPTANCE CRITERIA FOR CORE FEATURE:
         AC: Core section number should be a sequence from 0 to N for each well
+        AC: [] If a core is preceeded by a core_catcher then keep the count of the core catcher for the next core...
+        For example, if the last core_catcher was 3 then the next core should be 4, 5, 6, etc. And the preceding core should be 2.
+        AC: Optional [ ] If user enters a value that is not sequential then a warning should be presented, for example if ther is no C1-1, and the user enters C1-2 then a warning should be presented.

        **Would very useful to have:**